edp1096/list-renderer/README.md

 ### lr-loop
 * `lr-loop` should be placed only 1 depth under container
+* This attribute name in rendered result is removed when done to render or reload
 * Value of `lr-loop` means data variable name which is `const human` at below case
 ```html
 <div id="human-container">